 We prepare graduates to:

-4) understand the administrative skills needed to support successful education programs
+- Understand the administrative skills needed to support successful education and public programs including budgeting, fund-raising, visitor studies and evaluation.

 What is the curriculum?

-Coursework comprises four areas: an education core addressing theory and methods; a focus on museum history, theory, and practice; a professional core including internships and the writing and defense of a master’s thesis.
+Coursework comprises four areas: an education core addressing theory and methods of interpretation and museum teaching; a focus on museum history, theory, and practice; a professional core including internships; the writing and defense of a master’s thesis.

 Who are our students?

-While our program is located in a school of visual and performing arts, we encourage students with backgrounds in all areas of the museum world to apply.
-We believe that a mix of students from the arts, history, cultural history, and the sciences makes for a lively exchange of ideas about the potential for museums.
+While our program is located in a school of visual and performing arts, we believe that a mix of students from art, history, cultural history, and the sciences makes for a lively exchange of ideas about the potential for museums.